intx82/k230-debian/README.md

   * No RTOS.
   * No Buildroot/Busybox root file system (pick your own!).
   * No executable binaries without sources.

-In the near future, we also hope to add support for U-boot standard boot, a.k.a. "*distro boot*".

 # Disclaimer